sophie-whitaker/Sophie-Whitaker-Portfolio/README.md

 Hello!
 Thank you for visiting my portfolio.
 Included are examples of coding challenges, individual projects, and scripts from my Master's Degree.
-All of these are written in Python, and where appropriate I've included a description of the packages/ skills demonstrated.
+All of these are written in Python or SQL, and where appropriate I've included a description of the packages/ skills demonstrated.